annaorteu/wrath/README.md

 ## Output

-*WRATH* will create a directory with this structure (when running with default options):
+*Wrath* will create a directory with this structure (when running with default options):

 ```
 wrath_out/